 We were excited yesterday to be heading to the beautiful center of the “City of Love” where we had visited last year as part of our world trip.

 Unfortunately, I woke with a really nasty headache/ a migraine, and the further we drove, the worse it became.

 It didn’t help that the main road that went through a major tunnel was closed for repairs, and we had to go more than 100 km along a winding road.
 But at least we got to see some snow in the Pyrenees.

 Close to lunchtime, I had to stop the car because I nearly blacked out with the pain in my head and neck.
 So we made our way driving very slowly to Paris – mainly because I needed a lot of stops.

 My headache finally disappeared at around 7:00 p.m.
 Just in time to maneuver my way through the Paris traffic and to drive around the Arc De Triomphe.
 I was proud of my achievement, as secretly I always wanted to say I’d driven around it, and now I have.

 Then before our eyes was the majestic Hôtel Napoléon where we would be spending the next few nights.
 Finding the perfect place to stay in Paris is easy when we use our Trips and Tours Guide with Great Value Vacations.

 Being a Sunday night, we were able to park temporarily right out the front of the hotel and unload our massive bag, with the aid of the doorman.

 He then kindly assisted in directing us to where we could park*.
-(See my notes at base of this article for further details.)
+(See my notes at the base of this article for further details.)